GeoFly Lab Drone Mapping Course

 Course Objectives

-10. Basic GIS analysis on drone imagery, digitizing, multi-spectral band math, vegetation index, and image classification.
+10. Conduct GIS analysis on drone-derived products, including digitizing, vegetation indices, band math, and image classification.

 image